hannah0367/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [e.g., JavaScript,]
-- Frameworks used: [e.g., React, Django, Spring Boot]
-- Libraries used: [e.g., axios, pandas, JUnit]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [e.g., VS Code, Git, ]

 **For Hardware:**
 - Main components: [List main components]